unpoly/unpoly2-slides/slides.md

 - Preloading is now automatically disabled on slow connections
 - Preload requests are aborted as the user un-hovers the link
 - There is a single concurrency setting (default 4) for both regular requests and preload requests.
-- Preload starts on mousedown and touchstart
+- Preload starts on `touchstart`
 - Bandwidth-friendly polling implementation (see below)

+---

 Slow connection?
 ----------------